We partner with the top coach & train carriers to bring you the best deals.

 Frequently Asked Questions

-Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Berlin.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+Sunday tends to be the busiest day for buses, as many passengers take the bus to Berlin at the end of the week.
+If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.

 The first bus leaves at 01:00 and the last bus leaves at 23:00.
 To see the times for all buses from Amsterdam to Berlin, enter your specific travel dates in the search bar.